MusalX/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 2 add /action to PATH using export PATH=$PATH:/action 3 echo path and grep -o (match) :/ into lines and count them then add 1 4 print env variable printenv
+5 set  lists all local variables and environment variables, and functions